 Universeum’s development programme is based on a major investment in digitalisation and AI, an enhanced focus on sustainable development and advanced content in science, technology and mathematics.
 Combined with significant initiatives in different areas of knowledge, Universeum will become an even more powerful arena for popular education and education in the areas of science, technology and sustainable development.

-This major investment in digitisation includes a new visualisation dome, a public visualisation lab that is unique in the world and a professorship in Didactics.
+This major investment in digitisation includes a new visualization dome, a public visualization lab that is unique in the world and a professorship in Didactics.
 Research is to be conducted at Universeum through an in-depth research collaboration with the University of Gothenburg.
 The focus will be on learning in the fields of science, technology and mathematics, where the latest digital technology makes new insights possible, with significance for the development of knowledge in future generations.

 Back in 1999, in connection with Universeum’s construction, we were allocated government funds to work on popular education and education in the field of sustainable development.
 What was then a relatively unexplored area is now at the top of everyone’s agendas.
 After 19 years, we know how to translate and develop knowledge.
 As part of Universeum’s development programme, we are now increasing our focus on sustainable development and making sure that all our content is based on Agenda 2030.